 - When doubled in size add remaining cheddar, Gouda and jalapenos to the top of the rolls.
 Cover the bottom of the spring-form pan with aluminum foil to catch any dripping butter.

-- Bake for 25 minutes at 350 degrees or until the rolls are done in the middle of the pan.
+- Bake for 25-30 minutes at 350 degrees or until the cheese is lightly browned and the rolls are done in the middle of the pan.